Automotive Mileposts

 Luggage compartment capacity is 11.7 cubic feet

 Ford didn't skimp on the luggage compartment, either.
 Fully lined and automatically lit, it offered 11.7 cubic feet of volume, so the whole family can vacation without feeling cramped or leaving things behind.
+Spare tire is stowed on shelf out of the way, but it can be hard to access on the hopefully rare occasions when you need to change a tire.

 This one has been properly outfitted with fire extinguisher and shop manual.